LIN Bus Explained - A Simple Intro

 Note that the 6 bits allow for 64 IDs, of which ID 60-61 are used for diagnostics (more below) and 62-63 are reserved.

 Data: When a LIN slave is polled by the master, it can respond by transmitting 2, 4 or 8 bytes of data.
-Since LIN 2.0, the data length depends on the ID range (ID 0-31: 2 bytes, 32-47: 4 bytes, 48-63: 8 bytes).
+The data length can be customized, but it is typically linked to the ID range (ID 0-31: 2 bytes, 32-47: 4 bytes, 48-63: 8 bytes).
 The data bytes contain the actual information being communicated in the form of LIN signals.
 The LIN signals are packed within the data bytes and may be e.g. just 1 bit long or multiple bytes.

 Checksum: As in CAN, a checksum field ensures the validity of the LIN frame.
 The classic 8 bit checksum is based on summing the data bytes only (LIN 1.3), while the enhanced checksum algorithm also includes the identifier field (LIN 2.0).